 Don’t miss this along the way: (if you are adventurous) In the summer months, and/or when the road is open, you can take a scenic gravel road short cut along the Clinton-Pavilion Road, through the Pavilion Reserve, through the Diamond S Ranch, up and over Pavilion Mountain to Kelly Lake.
 This shortcut is accessed off of Duffy Lake Road (Hwy 99), at Pavilion, between Lillooet and the Junction with Hwy 97.
 Turn left off Hwy 99 at the small green sign posted as Pavilion-Clinton Road, which will take you to Jesmond Road, where you turn left to drive the last 33 km to Echo Valley.
 This scenic short-cut route along the Pavilion-Clinton Road, between Pavilion and Kelly Lake, travels along a narrow gravel road with several step grades.

 Take Highway 16 west to Highway 5 at Tete Jaune Cache.
 Turn left and continue south through Valemount to Little Fort.
 Then turn west on Highway 24 and pass through Bridge Lake, Lone Butte to 93 mile House then turn south on Highway 97 to Clinton.
+If you are coming from Bella Coola, you will also take Highway 97 south, after taking Highway 20 from Bella Coola to Williams Lake, and then joining Highway 97.

 Don’t miss this along the way: Clearwater, BC – located about 300 km west of Jasper – is the gateway to Wells Gray, one of the biggest Provincial Parks in BC.
 The park boasts rich geological and cultural history and the famous waterfall “Helmcken Falls” is a must for anyone travelling through the area.
 A 71 km long gravel road leads all the way to Clearwater Lake and the many sights along the way can be enjoyed for a few minutes or even for days – before we welcome you to the comfort and natural luxury that is Echo Valley.